lliebman/Pong/README.md

-#Pong
+# Pong
-One Pong to rule them all
+One pong to rule them all

 ### Contributors
 Rachel Gutmann (https://github.com/rachel613g)